 Use the or ? character to specify a string match.
 Wildcards are not to be used with IP addresses; however, they may accidentally work if reverse DNS lookups fail.
 When specifying wildcards in fully qualified domain names, dots (.) are not included in the wildcard.
-For example, one.two.example.com.
+For example, .example.com includes one.example.com but does not include one.two.example.com.